Code-Institute-Submissions/alandoherty95-siopa_worldwide_AugResub/README.md

 - My friends lent me their time to demonstrate the website while offering proposals and constructive feedback.

-- My peers and colleagues for providing invaluable feedback and suggestions before selecting the products to sell in our store.
+- My peers and colleagues provided invaluable feedback and suggestions before selecting the products to sell in our store.

 - My family for putting up with me during this project and for providing ideas and feedback along the way.